Recycling In Switzerland: What Are The Rules?

 Recycling batteries

 Batteries should always be separated from all other waste and recycled at designed points.
-You can usually find these spots at the designated recycling stations at larger supermarkets, so the next time you’re going to pick up groceries, just remember to bring all your dead batteries with you.
+You can usually find these spots at the designated recycling stations at larger supermarkets, so the next time you buy some groceries, remember to bring all your dead batteries with you.

 It’s worth noting that many other items can be recycled at supermarket recycling stations, including glass bulbs, aluminum coffee capsules, PET bottles, and more.